 As residents of Hebron, Dalia and Sadeq will provide insight into Palestinian life there today.
 They will describe the economic impacts of Israeli actions following the 1994 massacre at the Ibrahimi Mosque and the consequent description of the Old Town as the “Ghost Town.”
 Efforts to revive the Old Town through assistance from a variety of organizations will also be touched on.
 One of the most important local initiatives that Dalia and Sadeq are involved with and that Tree of Life helps support, is the Hebron Soup Kitchen, which provides free food to the poor.
 They will reflect on the importance of this service to the community.

-Community Peacemaker Teams will discuss the work of CPT in Hebron providing a protective presence for school children who are often threatened by the settlers and for Palestinians facing home demolitions or trying to get to the Ibrahimi Mosque for prayer.
+A representative of Community Peacemaker Teams will discuss the work of CPT in Hebron providing a protective presence for school children who are often threatened by the settlers and for Palestinians facing home demolitions or trying to get to the Ibrahimi Mosque for prayer.
 CPT is also engaged in work with youth to empower them to tell their stories, document the restriction of movement and lack of access to education for children in Hebron, and help to prevent the displacement of hundreds of people in the South Hebron Hills for an Israeli firing zone.
 She will also describe cultural and business initiatives that are providing employment and support for the people of Hebron.

 We will be offering Palestinian olive oil, food products, and crafts for sale.
 Crafts will be provided by the Olive Branch Fair Trade shop on Martha’s Vineyard.